GENERAL INFO

 Thomas (nee Shottam) represented India at European jazz festivals and made her way to New York, the home of jazz, where she lived and performed for almost 20 years with such musicians as Michael Brecker, John Scofield, John Faddis, Alex Blake, Buddy Williams, Harvey Mason, Anthony Jackson, John Abercrombie, Ryo Kawasaki, Joe Farrell and many others in some of NYC’s most famous jazz clubs including Sweet Basil, The Bottom Line, Alice Tully Hall and more.

-The album “Mirror of my Mind” showcased her talents in the USA for the first time in 1979.
-You can listen to the album here.
+The album “Mirror of my Mind” showcased her talents in the USA for the second time in 1979.
+You can listen to the album here

-Her Indian classical vocal training came first from Kumar Gandharva in New Delhi at the Gandharva Maha Vidyalaya, and subsequently with Ustad Farid Ud Din Dagar of the famed Dagar Brothers in the dying art of Drupad singing.
+Prior to that, she tested the waters, making a brief appearance on the album ‘Ring Toss‘ with some background vocals and scats.
+Here’s where you can hear her Indian classical vocal training.
+This came first from Kumar Gandharva in New Delhi at the Gandharva Maha Vidyalaya, and subsequently with Ustad Farid Ud Din Dagar of the famed Dagar Brothers in the dying art of Drupad singing.

 She has performed in London, France, Poland, Germany the Far East, many cities across the USA, and of course all over India in leading jazz clubs.